rubyworks/tapout/TAP-YJ.md

 and end wherever, but they MUST be consecutive and the source line MUST be among them.

-The `coverage` subsection MAY be provided, in which can have three optional
+[EXPERIMENTAL] The `coverage` subsection MAY be provided, in which can have three optional
 fields: `file`, `line` and `code`.
-Where `file` specifies the source file being targeted by the unit test, `line` specifies the line number, range of line numbers (e.g. `1..4`) or an aray of such, and `code` specifices the language construct being targeted.
+Where `file` specifies the source file being targeted by the test, `line` specifies the line number, range of line numbers (e.g. `1..4`) or an array of such, and `code` specifices the language construct being targeted.
 For example, `code` might be `Foo#bar` if the test targets the `bar` method of the `Foo` class.